dominiw/COLORME_CHROme_extension/lib/go/README.md

 # CSI Go Validation

-This package is used to valida
+This package is used to validate the CSI specification with Go lang